joeyday/joeyday.com/_posts/2015/2015-03-02-integrating-servicenow-with-slack.md

  slack.send(‘Ticket ‘ + current.number + ‘ has been assigned to you!’, ‘@’ + current.assigned\_to.u\_slack\_username);
 }\[/code\]

 If you use this Script Include for something interesting, I’d love if you’d leave a comment below or drop me a line on social media.
-Cheers!\[endmark\]
+Cheers!{% include endmark.html %}